*Updated July 2017*

 - Hack #6 – Check Inbound Links to Competitors

 - Hack #8 – Paid for Crowdsourced Software

 Firstly I think Google Blog Search needs a mention here.
 It was a way of searching blog websites indexed by Google and unfortunately as you’ll have noticed this fizzled out and was discontinued last summer (May 2014).
 There is an alternative way to search blogs on Google though:

-- Simply go to Google News, type your search query like ‘cars’ and then click ‘search tools’
+- Simply go to Google News, type your search query like ‘cars’ and then click search

-- Change the second setting from ‘All News’ to ‘Blogs’ and hey presto 🙂
+- Click on the ‘Tools’ option and then change the second setting from ‘All News’ to ‘Blogs’

 Whilst it won’t just bring you every blog up in that category, it will display the most newsworthy posts from blogs.